Nan Lawson Cheney: Career

 School of the Museum of Fine Arts, Boston (1936).
 In the 1930's and 40's she travelled widely throughout B.C., painting landscapes and industrial subjects.
 In 1924, she married Dr. Hill Cheney.
 In 1937, the couple moved to Vancouver, and Nan Cheney became the University of British Columbia's first medical artist.
 She held this position until 1962.

 In Vancouver, Cheney worked with Group of Seven member Lawren Harris and Jock Macdonald, accompanying them on sketching trips.
 She also worked closely with her friend Emily Carr.
 Dear Nan: Letters of Emily Carr, Nan Cheney, and Humphrey Toms (edited by Doreen Walker) was published in 1990.

 She showed with the British Columbia Society of Fine Arts until 1950.
 She taught at the Banff School of Fine Arts, Alta.
 (1936); and taught at U.B.C., Van.
 (1951-1962).
 Her work is included in the collections of the National Gallery of Canada (which holds Cheney's portrait of Carr) and the Art Gallery of Greater Victoria.
 She was affiliated with the British Columbia Society of Fine Arts (member in 1937); the Federation of Canadian Artists (1941); and the British Columbia Society of Artists (1950) (she was made a life member in 1957).
 She died in Vancouver in 1985.
 The Nan Cheney fonds is in the UBC Library, University of British Columbia.
+Some of her artworks are held at the BC Archives.